 By Kyle Loreti | December 20, 2017

 There’s nothing worse than being on your way to work or an important event and realizing you’re driving on a flat tire.
 The true horror comes when you remember that you don’t know how to change a tire.
 If you have roadside assistance through an extended warranty provider like DriveSmart, you can give them a call and someone will be there to help you in a jiffy.
 But what if you don’t?
 Your brain is spinning in circles.
 What do you need?
 What do you do?
-Here are a few tips to make this stressful experience a little less traumatic.
+Here are a few tips to make this stressful experience a little less traumatic, here is the proper advice to help you for your tire change service.

 You can start by being prepared.
 Always keep these items in your car to change a tire with: a jack, lug wrench, fully inflated spare tire, vehicle owner’s manual, wheel wedges, and flashlight.
 As well as an emergency kit